M-MSilva/PDE-OpenMP/README.md

 ### Initial requirements

-To compile the code you need any compiler that has the OpenMP shared memory API (compilers list: https://www.openmp.org/resources/openmp-compilers-tools/), however it is recommended to use GNU compiler, because some specific optimization flags will be introduced later.
+To compile the code you need any compiler that has the OpenMP shared memory API (compilers list: https://www.openmp.org/resources/openmp-compilers-tools/), however it is recommended to use GNU compiler, because some specific optimization flags I used can only be applied with this compiler.

 ### Compiling and running the code